Share this post

 With the lower intensity and higher volume, your nutrition is still going to be emphasizing carbohydrates, but there will be a little bit more fat in the diet.
 That is because during longer and lower intensity efforts, the body is burning and can tolerate fats a lot better, and it can use fats as energy a lot better.

-That next phase, usually in the progression of training, we see more intensity coming in.
-Your running volume might stay the same, but you are kicking up the number of workouts and intensity and you’re seeing your heart rate climbing a lot more.
-In this phase, the body uses carbohydrates a lot more easily and more often for fuel than proteins or fats, so you’ll want to increase the amount of carbohydrates you consume to match that intensity and replenish the used carbohydrates from your efforts.
+Then, in this phase, the body uses carbohydrates much more easily and often for fuel than proteins or fats.
+You’ll want to increase the amount of carbohydrates you consume to match that intensity and replenish the carbohydrates you used in your efforts.

 12:44